Child Support Attorneys in San Antonio, TX

 Read About The Child Support Calculation Formula:

-Actual child support payment amounts are calculated based on the obligor’s net income and the number of children being supported.
+The actual child support amount is calculated based on the obligor’s net income and the number of children being supported.

 Net income is calculated by taking the obligor’s monthly income and subtracting: